 Rashes affecting the lower legs

 Most often, a rash affecting the lower legs is a type of dermatitis.
 The terms ‘dermatitis’ and ‘eczema’ are often used interchangeably.
-Acute dermatitis presents as erythematous, oedematous and blistered plaques.
+Acute dermatitis presents as red, swollen and blistered plaques.
 Chronic dermatitis accompanied by rubbing and scratching results in darkened (hyperpigmented), and thickened (lichenified) plaques.

 There are several different types of lower leg dermatitis, which is common at all ages.